FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 During the work on this RFC, five different approaches were intensely discussed and modeled in code.
-Non of them came even near to the simplicity of use and implementation of the proposed approach.
+None of them came even near to the simplicity of use and implementation of the proposed approach.
 Also, all of the discussed approaches could not guarantee an API that would prevent error-prone implementation of storage types, when it comes to the containment and composition semantics.

 For the storage API design guidelines, three different approaches were considered.
 We've tried to, e.g.:
 - additionally distinguish between operations failing because of the storage being uninitialized and because of semantic errors like out of bound access.